isrvoid/web-fb/README.md

 # web-fb
-Minimal environment to render Wasm memory.
+Minimal environment for rendering Wasm memory.
+Not very useful on its own.
+Allows a GUI that can be compiled to Wasm (e.g. LVGL) to display in the browser.